evansibok/super-duper-articles/002-RN-Typescript-Starter/rn-typescript-starter.md

 ## Running our Application (Android)
 To run our newly created application and to see if it works properly, we would need to startup our application.

 One way to test this is to use an emulator.
 In this case, we will be using the Android Emulator available to us from `Android Studio`.
-Which means we will be running our application on a virtual android device.
+This means we will be running our application on a virtual android device.

 ### Step 1
 Startup your emulator of choice.
 Make sure you have a virtual device running.